dolthub/docs/content/guides/python/sql_clients.md

 ### PyMySQL

-PyMySQL is a MySQL client library for Python.
+PyMySQL is one of many MySQL Python client libraries.
 Dolt's version control functions are exposed in SQL, and you can run every Dolt function except `dolt clone` using its SQL equivalent.